 The fin, fin base on the fuse and the stabilators offered

-some special challenges to duplicate those sharp leading and trailing edges and
+some special challenges to duplicate those sharp leading and trailing

 the overall thinness ratio of the surfaces.